zachakbar/Dark-Mode/readme.txt

 = 1.4 =

-* Updated the stylesheet to now include the Customiser.
+* Updated the stylesheet to now include new Customiser styles.
 * Further updates to the readme.txt file to address typos and updates.
 * Moved the toolbar links to the right and added feedback to a drop down.
 * Fixed an issue with Dark Mode being automatically turned on or off.